leonitousconforti/tinyburg/packages/apks/README.md

 import loadApk from "@tinyburg/apks";
 import { loadApk } from "@tinyburg/apks";

-// Or to load from a specific download source import { loadPatchedApk } from "@tinyburg/apks";
+// Or load from a specific download source import { loadPatchedApk } from "@tinyburg/apks";
 import { loadApkFromApkpure } from "@tinyburg/apks";
 import { loadApkFromApkmirror } from "@tinyburg/apks";